bartkw12/Reinforcement-Learning-for-Rocket-Landing-Simulator/README.md

 After extensive training and hyperparameter tuning, the agents achieved the following performance on 100 test episodes:

-Conclusion: For the Lunar Lander problem, DQN proved to be the most effective algorithm, reliably learning a high-performance policy.
-Q-Learning was a strong, simpler contender, while the vanilla REINFORCE algorithm required more episodes and was less stable.

 | Algorithm | Best Configuration | Average Reward | Success Rate |                                      Key Insight                                       |
  | :------- | :------: |:--------------:|:------------:|:--------------------------------------------------------------------------------------:|